 Strikingly, the ratio of uninsured two-wheelers- motorcycles and scooters, is higher.
 We guess that the reason for this sorry situation is the rigid process related to renewing a two wheeler insurance policy.
 The countless phases of policy inspection, the vehicle lying in the garage, getting repaired for days, the tedious paperwork; everyone tries to avoid these.

 So, why not opt for multi-year two-wheeler insurance?
 Or are there any visible benefits for a two-wheeler insurance plan that demands a huge chunk of your income for a 3-year premium at one go?

 Apart from the benefits of not worrying about having to pay the annual premium for at least 3 years, this plan has other advantages as well.
 One of them is, that one can avoid the annual hikes in the premium.

-The motive is to encourage two-wheeler owners to renew their vehicles after 3 years, so that the ratio of lapsed policies can be minimised.
+The motive is to encourage two-wheeler owners to renew their vehicles after 3 years so that the ratio of lapsed policies can be minimized.
 Policyholders can avoid any monetary losses and perhaps remembering a date after 3-years can also be managed, we guess.

 Again, there is no hard and fast rule to shell out the entire insurance premium in one go.
 The list is long that explains why such plans are preferable than a standalone one-year plan.

 Salient Features of Multi-Year Insurance for Your Bike

 Third-Party Liability Insurance: This insurance policy covers you against hospitalization expenses incurred because of damages and losses caused to a third party, in the course of an accident where the insured is at fault.

 Some insurers provide own-damage cover with a Third Party Liability insurance that covers your vehicle for own-damage, damage against theft, accidental damage, loss, damages arising out of man-made and natural calamities etc.